 Investing in job training for 21st century jobs in our K-12 schools is where we need to start.
-As a school board trustee, Candace worked to expand vocational and STEM academies in the district’s K-12 schools and the area economy reaped the benefits.
+As a former school board trustee, Candace worked to expand vocational and STEM academies in the district’s K-12 schools and the area economy reaped the benefits.
 However, more needs to be done at the Federal level to help fill the skills gap that exists.

 In Congress, Candace will:

 - Expand access to skills and vocational training for those who do not go to college